 Think about addiction treatment like building the foundation of a great house.
 Of course, you want your foundation to be strong and to be able to withstand rough weather and years of wear and tear.
 Well, your recovery is the same thing.
 You want your sobriety to be strong, able to withstand rough times, and to last many years… ideally forever.

 Why Addiction Treatment Works

-By going to treatment, you’ll be given a tool box full of ways to live a sober lifestyle that you can take with you once you leave treatment.
-You’ll also have a built-in support system made up of your counsellors and case workers, not to mention all of your peers who often end up becoming lifelong friends.
+By going to treatment, you’ll be given a toolbox full of ways to live a sober lifestyle that you can take with you once you leave treatment.
+You’ll also have a built-in support system made up of your counselors and case workers, not to mention all of your peers who often end up becoming lifelong friends.
 Addiction treatment is the first good step to take to lead to a successfully sober future, but it is only just the beginning.

 The Journey Continues After Addiction Treatment